syhv-git/syhv-git.github.io/projects/forex-trading.md

 type: project
 image: images/forex-chart.jpeg
 title: Forex Trading
-permalink: projects/forex-trading.md
+permalink: projects/forex-trading
 # All dates must be YYYY-MM-DD format!
 date: 2021-09-02
 labels:
   - Forex Trading
   - MQL4
-summary: My experience with being a Rust server moderator and admin.
+summary: My experience in creating indicators and auto-bot traders for the Forex Market
 ---

 In the Spring of 2019, I was introduced to foreign exchange market trading, Forex, through my parents.
 The Forex market is a global decentralized market where people are able to trade currency pairs, indices, metals, and stocks.
 I saw the potential, and learned the fundamentals, but with school, I was unable to dedicate a lot of time to trading.
 A year passed, and I found myself bored in quarantine, and decided to learn more about indicators and trading bots.
 After analyzing hundreds of indicators, and watching them in real time, I created an indicator which is largely derived from the ATR indicator.
 This worked well for the metals market, but was unreliable for currency pairs and indices.
 I utilized this indicator, along with market analysis, to enter and exit trades, and overall, I had a 48% success rate.
 This may not seem like a good indicator, and there are definitely better out there, but the win-loss ratio I used allowed margin for profits.